 Early Notables of the Kyd family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Kyd Notables in all our PDF Extended History products and printed products wherever possible.
+from the 1430s until the...
+Another 29 words (2 lines of text) are included under the topic Early Kyd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kyd family to Ireland